-Ravi Jain, MD, Ph.D. attended the California Institute of Technology in Pasadena, CA. where he graduated with honors receiving his Masters and Ph.D. in Chemical Engineering.
-He then earned his M.D. degree from the University of Miami Medical School, Miami, FL.
+Ravi Jain, M.D, Ph.D., attended the California Institute of Technology in Pasadena, CA, where he graduated with honors receiving his Masters and Ph.D. in Chemical Engineering.
+He then earned his M.D. from the University of Miami Medical School, Miami, FL.
 He completed his residency in diagnostic radiology from the University of Colorado School of Medicine in Denver.
-He continued with fellowships in Nuclear Medicine at the University of Colorado, where he devoted one year to Cardiac and General Nuclear Medicine including: Gated Blood Pool and Thallium stress testing.
-He also completed a fellowship at Yale University School of Medicine where his fellowship was divided into three modalities: MRI, CT/US, and interventional procedures.
+He continued his training with a fellowship in Nuclear Medicine at the University of Colorado, where he devoted one year to Cardiac and General Nuclear Medicine, including Gated Blood Pool and Thallium Stress Testing.
+He also completed a fellowship at Yale University School of Medicine where his program was divided into three modalities: MRI, CT/US, and interventional procedures.
 He is board certified with the American Board of Radiology, with special competence in Nuclear Medicine.
 He is also certified by the American Society of Nuclear Cardiology.

 Michael G. Johnson, Jr., M.D.